hds-sandbox/bulk_RNAseq_course/develop/02_setup.md

 ![](./img/02_setup/chooseCPU.png)

 For dependencies, you will choose a different dependency file Choose the same file as in the picture.
 Either:

-  * Go to `hds-sandbox → projects → sandbox_bulkRNAseq_testAndFeedback → bulkRNAseq_course  → Scripts  → Ucloud_restart.sh`, click “Use”.
+-   Go to `hds-sandbox → projects → sandbox_bulkRNAseq_testAndFeedback → bulkRNAseq_course  → Scripts  → Ucloud_restart.sh`, click "Use".
-  * Or copy-paste this path: `/hds-sandbox/projects/sandbox_bulkRNAseq_testAndFeedback/bulk_RNAseq_course/Scripts/Ucloud_restart.sh`.
+-   Or copy-paste this path: `/hds-sandbox/projects/sandbox_bulkRNAseq_testAndFeedback/bulk_RNAseq_course/Scripts/Ucloud_restart.sh`.

 In *"Select folders to use"*, add the same folder as before:

-  * Go to `hds-sandbox → projects → sandbox_bulkRNAseq_testAndFeedback`, click “Use.”
+-   Go to `hds-sandbox → projects → sandbox_bulkRNAseq_testAndFeedback`, click "Use."
-  * Or copy-paste this path: `/hds-sandbox/projects/sandbox_bulkRNAseq_testAndFeedback`.
+-   Or copy-paste this path: `/hds-sandbox/projects/sandbox_bulkRNAseq_testAndFeedback`.

 In addition, add the the folder with the results of your previous job:

-  * Go to `Member Files: your_username → Jobs → Rstudio → job_name → introduction_bulkRNAseq_analysis`, click “Use.”
+-   Go to `Member Files: your_username → Jobs → Rstudio → job_name → introduction_bulkRNAseq_analysis`, click "Use."

 You are ready to run the app by clicking on the button on the right column of the screen (`submit`).
 After opening the Rstudio interface, you should be able to access the folder `introduction_bulkRNAseq_analysis`, where you will find the your course notebooks and results from your previous work!